glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

 would be interesting to compare its value for a reader that exceeded its storage memory.

-An unknown counter, also proceeding backward is present, which is offset to the inverse record number.
-Different meters appear to have different offsets.
+A lifetime counter is also present, that will keep increasing even though the device's memory is cleared with the **ERASE MEMORY** command.
+The original offset of the meter is likely related to the factory calibration.

 The glucose value is represented as a 32-bit little endian value, to continue the similarities with the UltraEasy device.
 It represent the